Using an Integrated Development Environment

 wish to save a particular stage of the application for future reference,

 you can just make a copy of the Exercises directory.

-The examples and instructions provided use a more basic text editor (Chrimson) and an OS console for clarity.
+The examples and instructions going forward in this course assume the use of a basic text editor and the command line.
 You are free to choose which tool to use.
 If Eclipse becomes a problem, move to a simple editor.
 The focus of this course is on the Java Programming Language and not a particular tool.